AdobeDocs/commerce-merchant-services.en/help/payment-services/payouts.md

 ![Data sources selection](assets/datasource.png)

-If _Live_ is the selected data source, you will see report information for your live store(s).
-If _Sandbox_ is the selected data source, you will see report information for your Sandbox environment.
+If _Live_ is the selected data source, you can see report information for your live stores.
+If _Sandbox_ is the selected data source, you can see report information for your Sandbox environment.

 Data source selections work as follows: